 - Use built-in version control to easily keep track of updates or changes.

-Whether the issue is suicide prevention or something else, proper training is the key to ensuring compliance issues don’t lead to negative patient outcomes and financial risk.
+Whether a small care facility or large health system, proper training is the key to ensuring compliance issues don’t lead to negative patient outcomes and financial risk.